-Our main contributions are the following. \begin{itemize} \item We introduce Q-SAM2, to the best of our knowledge the first quantized model based on the SAM2 architecture, demonstrating strong performance even under ultra-low bit schemes. \item A novel light calibration method that reduces the variance of weight distributions in the SAM2 image encoder using a small batch of images.
-This procedure provides better initialization for quantization, significantly lowering the initial quantization error. \item A tailored quantization-aware training (QAT) pipeline that leverages the calibrated encoder and applies clipping to weights and activations based on their distributions.
-This enables effective ultra-low-bit quantization using only a small portion of the full training dataset. \end{itemize}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:background_related} describes the background and related work, Section~\ref{sec:method} shows the Q-SAM2 pipeline, Section~\ref{sec:experiments} presents our experimental setup and results, and Section~\ref{sec:conclusions} concludes our findings.
+Our main contributions are as follows: \begin{itemize} \item We introduce Q-SAM2, the \textbf{first} quantization pipeline for the SAM2 architecture.
+Our method establishes a new state-of-the-art for QAT, surpassing the stronger baseline up to 7.3ppt in mIoU.
+We provide validation of results against SOTA PTQ methods and demonstrate robust accuracy even in ultra-low bit schemes. \item We propose a novel light calibration method, VRC, that reduces the variance of the encoder's weight distributions using a small batch of images.
+This procedure significantly lowers the initial quantization error, providing an improved starting point for the subsequent training. \item We develop a tailored QAT pipeline that leverages the calibrated encoder (from VRC) and a novel algorithm, LSC.
+The LSC grounds the quantization range using robust EMA-tracked statistical estimates ($\mu, \sigma$).
+This hybrid design introduces only a single, learnable coefficient ($k$) per quantizer, enabling stable ultra-low-bit convergence. \end{itemize} The paper is organized as follows: Section~\ref{sec:background_related} describes the preliminaries and related work, Section~\ref{sec:method} shows the Q-SAM2 pipeline, Section~\ref{sec:experiments} presents our experimental setup and results, and Section~\ref{sec:conclusions} concludes our findings.